 - Shopify is easy to use for both experts and newbies.
 The platform is user friendly and has good customer support.

 - No upfront investment is required.
 When launching your own dropshipping business, you can start a store within hours without any upfront investment.

 - No worries about inventory.
 As you don’t manufacture any products or purchase products in bulk, you don’t have excess inventory.
 The amount of products equals your customers’ demands and you order a product only when an order is placed.

 - No shipping costs.
 Since you don’t ship anything yourself (just order products from wholesalers), shipping costs are nonexistent.

-Shopify dropshipping saves you time, space and money — leaving you with more energy to focus on growing your business!
+Dropshipping with Shopify saves you time, space and money — leaving you with more energy to focus on growing your business!

-Step #1: Find a niche to start your dropshipping business and think about your target market
+Step #1: Find a niche in which you want to dropship and think about your target market

 - Do your research and find a product in demand that you genuinely want to sell.
 If you don’t feel passionate about what you sell, it might be hard to make your business successful.